mario-gazzara/tak-chrome-extension/README.md

 <h1> TAK Chrome Extension</h1>

-It is a chrome extension, created to automate tasks where the actors are: the linkedin recruiter and airtable platforms.
-This extension allows you to automatically collect data from linkedin public profiles and recruiters, allow them to be modified through a form and automatically insert them into an airtable base through the integration of the airtable api.
+This Chrome extension is designed to streamline and automate tasks involving the LinkedIn Recruiter and Airtable platforms.
+It simplifies the process of collecting data from LinkedIn public profiles and recruiters, allowing for easy modification via a form interface, and seamlessly integrates with the Airtable API to automatically insert this data into an Airtable base.